PrestaShop/prestashop-flashlight/README.md

 # Use

-PrestaShop Flashlight can be used as a development environment, or a CI/CD asset to build up a custom PrestaShop environment...
+PrestaShop Flashlight can be used as a development environment, a CI/CD asset to build up a custom PrestaShop environment...
 Or any use case you can think of.
 Hence a list of useful ressources and examples to get you started:

 - [Develop PrestaShop](./examples/develop-prestashop/)
 - [Develop a PrestaShop Module](./examples/develop-a-module/)